How Much Travel Credit Cards Rewards Can Save You

 For example, a skilled travel hacker will apply to multiple credit cards each year.
 We do this in order to earn the sign-up bonuses, but also to enjoy the latest cards with the best rewards for spending.

-You will also want to sign up for every promotion offered by the airlines, hotels, and rental car companies.
+You will also want to sign up for every promotion offered by airlines, hotels, and rental car companies.

 For example, nearly every hotel chain features a quarterly promotion that can accelerate how you earn points.
 Airlines often feature extra miles for some flights, and rental car bonuses are rampant.